 - Preheat the oven to 425 degrees F.

 - Using your hands or a knife, crumble the tempeh into small chunks.

-- In a medium bowl, stir together the soy sauce (or tamari), maple syrup, and vegetable broth.
-Marinate the tempeh in it for at least 15 minutes, making sure all the tempeh gets covered.
+- In a medium bowl, stir together the soy sauce (or tamari), maple syrup, apple cider vinegar and vegetable broth.
+Marinate the tempeh in the mixture for at least 15 minutes, making sure all the tempeh gets covered.

 - To prepare the leek: Cut off the roots and the dark green tops- you won't be using these parts.
 Cut the remaining stalk lengthwise, then rinse in water to remove any dirt.
 Slice into 1/2 inch half moons.